-Consider time of year
+Consider Time of Year

 When you cruise is a factor in your choice of itinerary.
 Some destinations, most notably Alaska, are accessible to cruise ships only in specific seasons.
 The Alaska cruise season is May to September.

+Do your research on the best time to go on a cruise.
 While the Caribbean is temperate year-round, the Mediterranean is most popular in spring, summer, and fall.